+Lepton-number violation.
 Lepton number violation is a crucial ingredient of any leptogenesis scenario.
-Typical signatures at the CEPC may involve same sign dilepton final states, either in prompt or displaced decays, cf. sec.
-1.3.4.3.
-An observation of such processes in all three SM flavours or a combination of LNV in some channel and different cLFV signatures could potentially falsify high scale leptogenesis scenarios [354, 355].

-Many low scale models rely on an approximate lepton number conservation to explain the smallness of the neutrino masses in the regime of coupling constants that is accessible to the CEPC [231-233], which parametrically suppresses the rate of LNV processes discussed in sec.
-1.3.4.3 in prompt decays.
-For particles with quasi-degenerate masses and comparable lifetimes, as they e.g. appear in resonant leptogenesis scenarios of the ν MSM, it has been proposed that this suppression may be overcome by the long time that they have to undergo coherent oscillations within the detector [251, 252, 363].
-Since the amount of lepton number violation is proportional to the mass splitting, indirect measurements may be possible from a comparison of the rates for lepton number violating and conserving processes [251, 363] or by observing heavy neutrino-antineutrino oscillations in the detector [252] in displaced vertex searches at the CEPC [253].
-The reach of such searches at CEPC in the minimal seesaw model is shown in Fig. 1.31, cf. also 1.30.
+Typical signatures at CEPC may involve same sign dilepton final states, either in prompt or displaced decays.
+An observation of such processes in all three SM flavors or a combination of LNV in some channel and different cLFV signatures could potentially falsify high scale leptogenesis scenarios [367, 368].
+Many low scale models rely on an approximate lepton-number conservation to explain the smallness of the neutrino masses in the regime of coupling constants that is accessible to CEPC [240-242], which parametrically suppresses the rate of LNV processes in prompt decays.
+For particles with quasi-degenerate masses and comparable lifetimes, as they e.g. appear in resonant leptogenesis scenarios of the ν MSM, it has been proposed that this suppression may be overcome by the long time that they have to undergo coherent oscillations within the detector [260, 261, 376].
+Since the amount of lepton number violation is proportional to the mass splitting, indirect measurements may be possible from a comparison of the rates for lepton number violating and conserving processes [260, 376] or by observing heavy neutrino-antineutrino oscillations in the detector [261] in displaced vertex searches at CEPC [262].
+The reach of such searches at CEPC in the minimal seesaw model is shown in Fig. 1.34, cf. also Fig. 1.33.